zachwhalen/creativecoding/schedule.md

 #### Homework:
  * Set up a blog for this class if you haven't already
+ * Share bots you like and brainstorm ideas [in Slack](http://creativecodersatumw.slack.com)
  * Work on your bot; get it ready for the workshop
  * Read ["A protest bot is a bot so specific you can't mistake it for bullshit"](https://medium.com/@samplereality/a-protest-bot-is-a-bot-so-specific-you-cant-mistake-it-for-bullshit-90fe10b7fbaa) by Mark Sample

 ## Week 2